ClaytonWong/portfolio1/README.md

 2) Found out how to create a slide up or drop up menu from Stack-overflow
 3) Adapted the code I found from those websites to my needs

-To unblock text that was covered by the bottom menubar, I had to approad the instructor for help and find the solution on the internet.
-Eventually, I sended up using a solution that involved placing padding at the bottom of various parts of my code.
+To unblock text that was covered by the bottom menubar, I had to approach the instructor for help and find the solution on the internet.
+Eventually, I ended up using a solution that involved placing padding at the bottom of various parts of my code.

 To position content in places where I wanted them, I had to use padding and adjust margin values in various